hannahkilloh/Team_6_SW3/README.md

   - The game keeps track of check and checkmate conditions (of course).

 - **Game History**: You can view a history of previous games, including the moves made in each game.
 Say Whaaaaaaaat?!

-TODO: I think this part is still pending, right?

 - **Winning Screen**: After a game ends, a winning screen will appear, allowing you to replay, return to the main menu, or quit the game.